Hand dryers vs paper towels: which method is cleaner?

 But, she added, “the results are also relevant for public restrooms with high foot traffic.”

-Future research on the hand dryer vs paper towel question
+Future research on the paper towels vs. hand dryers question

-Future studies should look at how the method and length of handwashing affect the degree of bacteria transfer and surface contamination.
+Future studies on hand dryer germs should look at how the method and length of handwashing affect the degree of bacteria transfer and surface contamination.

 Contamination of hands during hand drying in a restroom, the authors summarize, can result in microbe dissemination to multiple surfaces in the hospital environment.